mforker/link_explorer/README.md

 - scrapes all the links form that page
 - stores it in array

-I understand that it very basic but I have just started to learn and have a log way to go.
+I understand that it is a very basic script but I have just started to learn and have a long way to go.